AndresRQ27/Is-Coffee-Wet/README.md

 - Creates a container from the production image
 - Opens a terminal using bash
-- Maps a volume name _neural-network_ to `/data/neural-network`
+- Maps a volume name _checkpoints_ to `/data/checkpoints`
 - Binds the resources folder where the host console is running to `/data/resources`
 - Name the container _coffee-production_

 `docker run -it
--v neural-network:/data/neural-network
+-v checkpoints:/data/checkpoints
 -v $PWD/resources:/data/resources
 --name coffee-production
 is-coffee-wet:release bash`